TomasCajan/AirBnB-Data-Insights/README.md

 **Question 2** : How are his chances to rent his apartment for full two months compared to apartments in other city neighbourhoods?

-To answer this, Alex has to use his filtering and visualization skills again, this time in different setting.
+To answer this, Alex has to use his filtering and visualization skills again, this time in a different setting.

 - He performs the steps he did to answer the previous question
-- Then additionaly he has to filter the data only for those rent records, that lasted at least 60 days to eb relevant.
+- Then additionaly he has to filter the data only for those rent records, that lasted at least 60 days to be relevant.
 - And also limit the filtering only for those staring in June, because that is when we wants to start the rent.
-- Finaly he has to comparethe ammount of rent listings for all neighborhoods with the filtered dataset and visualize the result.
+- Finaly he has to compare the ammount of rent listings for all neighborhoods with the filtered dataset and visualize the result.

 ![Project Diagram](images/Q2.png)

 And there is the answer Alex is looking for  - we can observe that the ammounts of rents per neighbourhood are roughly separated into 3 categories - high, medium and low.<br>
 Alex ranked in the medium category - not bad, not great.<br>
-Alex definintely has good chances to rent his apartment, however he should use all the advantages he could to satisfy his customers needs to attract them.<br>
+Alex definintely has good chances to rent his apartment, however he should use all the advantages he could get to satisfy his customers needs to attract them.<br>
-His next question will help him with that.<br>
+His next question will help him with that!<br>

 -------------